kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 {{{since "1.0.0"}}}

-Allows to create a collection with its mapping.
+Used to create a collection with its mapping.
 Can be called multiple times as long as the mapping is not modified.
 Consider using [`storage.bootstrap`]({{ site_base_path }}plugins-reference/plugins-context/accessors/#storage-bootstrap) if your collections are not dynamic.

 **Arguments**